|

 My Homelab Setup

-Here’s a look at what I have in my own homelab.
-I use my homelab to run my
+Here’s a look at what I have in my own homelab and network.
+I use my homelab to

 - 16 virtual machines (each with different operating systems)

-- Several laptops (we each have 2), plus any client computers
+- Several laptops (I have 3 and the wife has 2), plus any client computers that are in for service

-- A small Linux server on a headless mini-PC running Portainer and Pi-Hole
+- A small Linux server on a headless HP mini-PC running Portainer and Pi-Hole

 - Ooma VOIP telephone system